Ortham/libespm/README.md

 ## Build Instructions

-Libespm2 itself is a header-only library, so if you want to use it, only the Boost libraries need to be built.
+Libespm itself is a header-only library, so if you want to use it, only the Boost libraries need to be built.

-Libespm2's test suite also requires [Google Test](https://github.com/google/googletest) (tested with v1.7.0), and build files can be generated using [CMake](http://cmake.org).
+Libespm's test suite also requires [Google Test](https://github.com/google/googletest) (tested with v1.7.0), and build files can be generated using [CMake](http://cmake.org).
 The [Travis config file](.travis.yml) documents the process of building on Linux with GCC.
 The process on Windows with MSVC is equivalent.